jartos/Python/README.txt

-This Repository is for testing and learning Python scripts.
+This repository is for Python language projects and test files.